Please click on the questions below to read more.

 PreK 3, PreK 4, and Kindergarten (KG) students are not engaged in formal EAL classes, but are immersed in a language rich environment in which they are exposed to and absorb language naturally.

-In Grade 1 to Grade 5, we have English as an Additional Language (EAL) classes for those students who are still learning English.
+In Grades 1 to 5, we have English as an Additional Language (EAL) classes for those students who are still learning English.
 Depending on the level of support needed, it may be in the EAL teacher's classroom and/or in the homeroom.

 Students in Grade 6 - Grade 10, we have English as an Additional Language (EAL) classes for those students who are still learning English.
 Support occurs in the EAL teacher's classroom.